Running an OKR setting workshop

 Need help with your next OKR setting workshop?

-Check out my OKR consulting packages.
+Check out my OKR services.

 Disagree and commit